-- Position the projector close enough to the screen. - Position the projector so the keystone adjustment angle is not so wide that it distorts the image. - Turn on automatic keystone adjustment in the projector's menus. - Adjust the Sharpness setting to improve image quality. - If any bands or overall blurriness remain, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings. - If you are projecting from a computer, use a lower resolution.
+- Position the projector close enough to the screen. - Adjust the Sharpness setting to improve image quality. - If any bands or overall blurriness remain, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings. - If you are projecting from a computer, use a lower resolution or try to match the projector's native resolution.

+Related references

 Projection Distance

 Image Quality Settings - Image Menu

+Input Signal Settings - Signal Menu

-Cleaning the Lens Focusing the Image Using the Focus Ring
+Focusing the Image Using the Focus Ring Cleaning the Lens